morpho-org/morpho-blue/certora/README.md

 - [`Health.spec`](specs/Health.spec) checks properties about the health of the positions.
   Notably, debt positions always have some collateral thanks to the bad debt realization mechanism.
 - [`LibSummary.spec`](specs/LibSummary.spec) checks the summarization of the library functions that are used in other specification files.
-- [`LiquidateBuffer.spec`](specs/LiquidateBuffer.spec) checks that there is a buffer for liquidatable positions, before they are insolvent, such that liquidation leads to healthier position and cannot lead to bad debt.
 - [`Liveness.spec`](specs/Liveness.spec) checks that main functions change the owner of funds and the amount of shares as expected, and that it's always possible to exit a position.
 - [`Reentrancy.spec`](specs/Reentrancy.spec) checks that the contract is immune to a particular class of reentrancy issues.
 - [`Reverts.spec`](specs/Reverts.spec) checks the condition for reverts and that inputs are correctly validated.